 Above: tweeter dome seen from the rear (the horn is on the underside).
-Unlike many tweeters, the backside is entirely open and so the rear radiaton can move freely without damaging reflections.
+Unlike many tweeters, the backside is entirely open and so the rear radiation can move freely without damaging reflections.
 The rear sound is ultimately damped with Pritex within the Tweeter’s separate section within the speaker cabinet.

-Piano, keyboards and percussion sounds absolutely fantastic on the Unos.
+Piano, keyboards and percussion sound absolutely fantastic on the Unos.
 It’s highly dynamic, lifelike and immediate yet refined in a way that my Apogee Divas can’t match.
 I find that when the right combination of amplifier and cables is found, most music sounds good with the Unos, but they definitely have a preference for acoustical instruments.
 Blues, rock, jazz and the like sound incredibly convincing and musical.

 Vocals however are a definite divider for them.
-I think this is to do with the above mentioned “peakyness” in the lower midrange.
+I think this is to do with the above mentioned “peakiness” in the lower midrange.
 Vocals apparently tend to hoover around this frequency area, resulting in a nasal quality that detracts from the otherwise highly credible illusion.
-Warmer voices tend to blend in better than higher pitched ones.
+Warmer voices tend to blend in better than higher-pitched ones.
 I know that many people find that horn speakers are brilliant with vocals, but I definitely find ribbon speakers such as my Duettas or Divas to sound more convincing when judged on that aspect.

 It’s true: AvantGarde speakers have an electrostatic-like level of detailing, but it is presented very differently than with electrostatic speakers.
 While electrostatics tend to sound ruler-flat in frequency response, the AvantGardes to me sound quite peaky, with the frequency curve seemingly all over the place.
-However, as is proven time and again, frequency range is not the most important factor for musical enjoyment.
+However, as is proven time and again, the frequency range is not the most important factor for musical enjoyment.
 The feeling of transparency also is higher with electrostatics or full range magnetostatics, the AvantGardes sounding more like cabinet speakers, which after all, they are.
 The feeling of high resolution is enhanced by their immense throw, the way with which they project sound forward, presenting every detail right in front of you to reach out and grab.
 This is something that you either like of not, but is definitely not unpleasant and apparently even a bit addictive as I found when switching back to my Divas.

-This is likely also something induced by the tube amplifiers with which I drive the AvantGardes, but the combination really manages to inject a “magical” quality into the midrange, and this is in spite of the aforementioned peakyness and my reservations with respect to vocal delivery.
+This is likely also something induced by the tube amplifiers with which I drive the AvantGardes, but the combination really manages to inject a “magical” quality into the midrange, and this is in spite of the aforementioned peakiness and my reservations with respect to vocal delivery.
 Especially with piano and keyboards, the sounds are so free-flowing and room-filling, so natural and convincing and so very emotionally appealing that it is hard to switch back to my own speakers.

 Above: the floor protector discs turned out to have a large influence on the sound.